OneThirdOff/CPU-Concept/README.md

 WAIT - for now does nothing.

+RST - Resets the cpu clearing memory and registers.

 HALT - Halts the cpu, and ends the program. (for now needed to exit)

 RUN - run the program